telugudevopsguru/aws-zero-to-hero/README.md

 - What is an AWS Target Group?
 - What is a Listener?
 - Lab Session - Creation of an AWS Target Group

+## Day 9: AWS ELB (Elastic Load Balancing) Part 2
+Advanced ELB configurations and differences between ALB and NLB, with practical sessions on integration with ASGs.
 - What is an AWS Application Load Balancer?
 - Benefits of an AWS Application Load Balancer
 - Lab Session - Creation of an Application Load Balancer
+- Lab Session - Attaching an ALB to a new Auto Scaling group
 - Lab Session - Deletion of an ALB

-## Day 9: AWS ELB (Elastic Load Balancing) Part 2
-Advanced ELB configurations and differences between ALB and NLB, with practical sessions on integration with ASGs.
 - What is an AWS Network Load Balancer?
 - Benefits of an AWS Network Load Balancer
 - Lab Session - Creation of an AWS Network Load Balancer
 - Lab Session - Deletion of an NLB
 - Difference between an ALB and an NLB
-- Lab Session - Attaching an ALB to a new Auto Scaling group
-- Lab Session - Attaching an ALB to an existing Auto Scaling group
+- Lab Session - Attaching an NLB  to an Auto Scaling group

 ## Day 10: AWS S3 (Simple Storage Service)
 Understanding AWS S3 fundamentals, including bucket creation, object storage, versioning, and access control.